AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access_Control.md

 The namespace identifier

-`string assetId`
+`string assetTypeId`

-The asset identifier
+The AssetType identifier

 ### Response